andrewdavidmackenzie/flow/docs/developing/contributing.md

 To get started, fork the [repo](http://github.com/andrewdavidmackenzie/flow), clone it locally and build from source, as described in [building](building.md).

-Maybe run a sample or two.
+Maybe run an example or two.
 Samples that don't require specific arguments or standard input to work correctly (such as fibonacci) are the easiest to get started.

 Then, once you know everything is working correctly, chose an issue to work on